java-students-spring2023/exam-2b/README.md

-# Exam 1
+# Exam 2

-An exam focused on basic programming concepts, not including object-oriented programming, incidentally using the Java programming language.
+An exam focused on the pillars of object-oriented programming, using the Java programming language.

 ## Instructions